How to manage a remote team

 Acknowledge that remote working might not be ideal for a lot of people.
-While this example below is extreme, don’t be the second guy, be the first.
+While this example below is extreme, don’t be the first guy, be the second.
 Acknowledge there will be disruption and be ok with there being a disruption.

 Remember that people are feeling worried about their health and their jobs – while we can’t guarantee either, we can keep checking in and keep mental spirits up as high as possible.